Esri/arcgis-runtime-samples-android/java/feature-collection-layer/README.md

 ## How to use the sample

-When launched, this sample displays a `FeatureCollectionLayer` with a `Point`, `Polyline` and `Polygon` geometry.
+When launched, this sample displays a feature collection layer with a point, polyline and polygon geometry.
 Pan and zoom to explore the scene.

 ## How it works